Professor Emeritus at IMD Business School

 "Competitiveness is a formidable tool with which to reach prosperity."

 Stéphane Garelli – a world authority on competitiveness – has pioneered research in this field for 25 years.
-Professor at IMD (Institute of Management Development) Lausanne, where he has founded the World Competitiveness Centre, he is also professor at the University of Lausanne.
+Professor Emeritus at IMD (Institute of Management Development) Lausanne, where he has founded the World Competitiveness Centre, he is also Professor Emeritus at the University of Lausanne.

 Professor Garelli is closely connected to the world of business.
 He is, among others, Chairman of the Board of Directors of “Le Temps”, the leading French language Swiss newspaper.
 He was formerly Chairman of the Board of the Sandoz Financial and Banking Holding, and member of the board of the Banque Edouard Constant.